Tennessee Drug and Alcohol Intervention and Enabling an Addict

 Information on Drugs, Alcohol and Interventions in Tennessee

 When thinking about a drug or alcohol intervention in Tennessee, it is helpful to know the predominance of the different drug activity throughout the state.
-The city of Nashville, Tennessee is famous for being the Country music capitol of the world.
+The city of Nashville, Tennessee is famous for being the Country music capital of the world.
 Famous musical greats such as Johnny Cash, June Carter, Dolly Parton, Patsy Cline, Elvis Presley, and Willie Nelson have made their way to Nashville’s Grand Ole’ Opry House.
 Tennessee was a Confederate state during the American Civil War.
 Tennessee follows closely behind Virginia in being the site of the Civil War’s bloodiest battles.
 Sadly, though, Tennessee has not been able to avoid the tide of drug and alcohol abuse that is so prevalent throughout the rest of the nation.

 Tennessee shares a border with eight other states.
 The interstate and highway systems run through four of the state’s major cities and traverse all eight borders.
 The large amounts of traffic traveling these interstates make it a prime transportation area for drugs being shipped to and through Tennessee.
 Because of this, the neighboring state’s drug problems also affect Tennessee.

 Other than locally cultivated marijuana, Tennessee is not a major source area for drugs.
 Instead, Tennessee is mainly a “user” and a transshipment state.
-Tennesseans’ security is threatened daily by the abuse and distribution if illicit drugs throughout the state.
+Tennesseans’ security is threatened daily by the abuse and distribution of illicit drugs throughout the state.
 Large amounts of drugs are transported through Tennessee by drug trafficking organizations delivering drugs to other states.

 Cocaine is the most significant drug threat to the state.
 Crack cocaine is widely-available and often abused in Tennessee.
 Crack cocaine is also linked to more violent crimes committed in Tennessee than any other illicit drugs.
 Marijuana is the most commonly found drug throughout the state.
 Marijuana abuse is most prevalent among teenagers.
 Marijuana is a less severe threat to Tennessee, though, due to the fact that marijuana distribution and abuse is not often linked to violent crimes.
 Methamphetamine is also associated with less violence than cocaine, but is increasing in availability is being abused more often.

 Other dangerous drugs, such as MDMA and pharmaceutical drugs are only available and abused in certain areas.
-Heroin poses the least severe drug threat to Tennessee, and is also the least abused.
+Heroin poses the least severe drug threat to Tennessee and is also the least abused.

 We can provide intervention help in these Tennessee cities and other towns throughout the state: